zzzprojects/sqlclr-tutorial/docs/pages/documentations/clr-user-defined-functions.md

 <img src="https://raw.githubusercontent.com/zzzprojects/sqlclr-tutorial/master/docs/images/clr-udf1.png">

-This is a very simple function which returns a string message.
+Select the **SQL CLR C#** from the list on the left pane, and choose **SQL CLR C# User Defined Function** in the middle pane.
+Let's add the following simple function which returns a string message.

 ```csharp
 public partial class UserDefinedFunctions